bazelbuild/bazel/site/docs/bazel-vision.md

 corruption) and distributability (build actions are isolated and can be offloaded).
 By minimizing the work needed to do a correct build and parallelizing that work across multiple cores and remote systems, Bazel can make any build fast.
-Bazel’s abstraction layer—instructions specific to languages, platforms, and toolchains implemented in a simple extensibility language — allows it to be easily applied to any context.
+Bazel's abstraction layer—instructions specific to languages, platforms, and toolchains implemented in a simple extensibility language — allows it to be easily applied to any context.